FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

 The Deputy Chief Executive stated that the use of various venues for the Civil Ceremony

 of Marriage was increasing.
-He pointed out that the Council had agreed procedures and--- 11
+He pointed out that the Council had agreed procedures and
+---
+11

 the appropriate insurance for the use of the building by non employees and that the